 What Are The Accommodations Like On An Cape Buffalo Hunting Safari?

 Our hunters stay in individual chalets wired with 220v electricity and equipped with air conditioning.
 Each chalet is kept in pristine condition and has a private bathroom.
-Camp also features a fully stocked bar, an outside dining area, and an outdoor fire pit.
+Camp also features a fully stocked bar and an outdoor fire pit.

 What Is The Food Like On A Cape Buffalo Hunting Safari?